-Some have hypothesized that angrites, aubrites, and a few other odd achondrites could have come from the planet Mercury (generally, a given researcher will claim only one at a time).
-None of these claims has been proven, but these kinds of ideas are often supported by a number of prominent researchers.
-Others refute these claims, and debate is ongoing.
+Some have hypothesized that angrites, aubrites, and a few other odd achondrites could have come from the planet Mercury.
+In my opinion, all of these claims have been soundly refuted, as of 2022.

-Primitive achondrites consist of chondritic material that has been melted, but was not “differentiated.”
+Primitive achondrites consist of chondritic material that has been partially-to-mostly melted, but was not “differentiated.”
 Many consider them to be ‘melted chondrites,’ because they are in some cases chemically and isotopically similar to existing chondrite groups.
-In other words, they’re likely chondrites that have been melted and extensively recrystallized.
+In other words, they’re unusual chondrites that have been melted and extensively recrystallized.